 The daily PDOP values PDOP can be used to identify specific days that have different performance from the others.
-It can be seen is that the maximum PDOP is well below the threshold of 6 on all days.
+It can be seen is that the maximum PDOP is below the threshold of 6 on all days.
+The spikes in daily max PDOP are due either to difficulties tracking at the sites (e.g. from local interference) or NANUs.